jbonde/electricitymonitor/README.md

 | 64	| 1	| 0x	| 34706890A462483973431E01C8914E21 |
 | 65 | 1	| 0x	| 946F0B5C495176089391783F32C4E33A |

-You need the Generation Key for these two keys:
+Use the Generation Key for these two keys:

 64 = gpk60 = encryption_key